Security Provider

 Once you build the maven project (security-provider) copy these two classes:

-If you added/updated more users and roles, you also have to modify that class com.openkm.security.provider.TestCustomAuthProvider.java
+If you added or updated users and roles, you also have to modify the class com.openkm.security.provider.TestCustomAuthProvider.java

-In addition, you have to configure a patch to preserve that classes across future OpenKM updates.
+In addition, you have to configure a patch to preserve those classes across future OpenKM updates.
 To do this, create a folder called $TOMCAT_HOME/patch.
-Create an script called prepare.sh with this content:
+Create a script called prepare.sh with this content:

 #!/bin/bash